Should Your Child See a Doctor?

 MYTH.My child feels warm, so she has a fever.

 FACT.
 Children can feel warm for a many reasons.
 Examples are playing hard, crying, getting out of a warm bed or hot weather.
-They are "giving off heat".
-Their skin temperature should return to normal in 10 to 20 minutes.
+They are "giving off heat."
+Their skin temperature should return to normal in about 20 minutes.
 About 80% of children who act sick and feel warm do have a fever.
 If you want to be sure, take the temperature.
 These are the cutoffs for fever using different types of thermometers:

 MYTH.All fevers are bad for children.